Kripash/CPE401/Lab 3/Readme.txt.txt

 All UDP threads will wait for the device to be logged in and requires a mutex lock to move on in code execution. readUDP - reads data from the client socket by acquiring a mutex lock.
 The timeout for socket reading is set to 2 seconds to that the thread does not hold on to the mutex for too long.
 The thread will release the mutex lock through every iteration. writeUDP - writes data to a client udp socket by acquiring a mutex lock.
-The thread will write and send the data and record the activity and released the mutex. heartBeat - The thread sleeps for 300 seconds (5 minutes) and wakes up to act as a hearbeat, updating the status of the device if it is logged in.
+The thread will write and send the data, by using a queued list.
+The thread will pop up the front of the queue and generate the message for the propery client device and record the activity and released the mutex. heartBeat - The thread sleeps for 300 seconds (5 minutes) and wakes up to act as a hearbeat, updating the status of the device if it is logged in.
 The client device needs to be logged in and acquire the mutex before it can send the heart beat out to the device IDs that is knows of.